JeffMcClintock/gmpi_ui/README.md

-# gmpi_ui
+# GMPI-Drawing
-A cross-platform UI library for Windows and macOS
+A cross-platform drawing library for Windows and macOS